saoudrizwan/Piano/README.md

 <sub>See: [Apple's Guidelines for using Haptic Feedback](https://developer.apple.com/ios/human-interface-guidelines/user-interaction/feedback/)</sub>

 #### `.waitUntilFinished`
-Tells Piano to wait until the current note is done playing before playing the next note.
+Tells Piano to wait until the previous note is done playing before playing the next note.

 #### `.wait(TimeInterval)`
 Tells Piano to wait a given duration before playing the next note.